chain4travel/camino-docs/docs/camino-messenger/cancellation.md

    - The distributor can still cancel after accepting but before the supplier completes the process
-   - Theoretically it is possible that the distributor does not agree to the refund proposed by the supplier, which can lead to the "CounterProposal" flow above.
+   - Theoretically it is possible that the distributor does not agree to the refund proposed by the supplier, but a "CounterProposal" flow is not available.

 #### Sequence Diagram